Haugalandet/VAL/docs/Design-document.md

 ### Scope

-The VAL application consists of multiple parts, including a React-based frontend, a Spring Boot-based backend, a messaging system using RabbitMQ, a metaend backend and frontend, and an IOT device integration.
+The VAL application consists of multiple parts, including a React-based frontend, a Spring Boot-based backend, a messaging system using RabbitMQ, a metaend backend, and an IOT device integration.
 It also allows both public and registered users to participate in polls, and it can interact with external devices for bulk voting.

 ### Target Audience